Set Up SendGrid

 In Mailrith, click [Email Delivery Connections](https://mailrith.com/docs/email-delivery-connections.md) in the left sidebar, click **Create Connection**, choose **SendGrid** in **Select Email Delivery Service**, and enter these fields in **Connect Email Delivery Service**:

-- **Connection name:** an internal label, such as "SendGrid Marketing".
+- **Connection name:** an internal label for the connection, such as "SendGrid Marketing".

-- **API Key:** the SendGrid key with permission to send mail.
+- **API Key:** the SendGrid key that has permission to send mail.

-- **From name:** the sender name subscribers see.
+- **From name:** the sender name subscribers see in their inbox.

-- **From email:** the sender address approved in SendGrid.
+- **From email:** the sender address that SendGrid has approved.

-- **Workspaces:** the workspaces that are allowed to send through this connection.
+- **Workspaces:** the workspaces that can send email through this connection.

 ## SendGrid Setup

-1. Sign in to SendGrid and open the account that should send Mailrith email.
+1. Sign in to SendGrid and open the account that will send Mailrith email.

-2. Confirm the sender identity first.
+2. Confirm the sender identity before you create the Mailrith connection.
 For long-term sending, use SendGrid domain authentication when possible.
-If you are only testing, a verified single sender can work, but the From email in Mailrith must match a sender SendGrid allows.
+For testing only, you can use a verified single sender, but the From email in Mailrith must match a sender that SendGrid allows.

-3. If you use domain authentication, open SendGrid's sender-authentication area, start domain authentication, choose the domain, and add the DNS records SendGrid gives you at your DNS provider.
-Wait until SendGrid shows the domain as verified before testing in Mailrith.
+3. If you use domain authentication, open SendGrid's sender-authentication area, start domain authentication, choose your domain, and add the DNS records from SendGrid at your DNS provider.
+Wait until SendGrid shows your domain as verified, then test the connection in Mailrith.

 4. Open **Settings** in the SendGrid left sidebar, then open **API Keys**.